See: Description

 Note, that there are variants that allow you to specify the receiver or selector as strings also.

-and the return value so that you are able to pass
+perform type mapping on the input args and the return value so that you are able to pass

 more familiar Java objects in.
 It will also perform type-checking to ensure that the correct

-need to use the objc_msgSend_fret()
+and doubles need to use the objc_msgSend_fret() function, and messages

-that return structures need to use the objc_msgSend_sret()
+that return structures need to use the objc_msgSend_sret() function).

 The type mapping is minimal and non-complex.
 There are just a few key mappings that are performed by this method:

-objects to Objective-C NSString
+String objects to Objective-C NSString objects for arguments

-that are passed to messages that are expecting NSStrings
+that are passed to messages that are expecting NSStrings.
+It uses the method signature

 of the method to determine if the transformation needs to be made.
 I.e. if a Java String